aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

   - Validate Json received on a new dataset upload
   - Load dataset repository metadata
   - Output board startup diagnostics serial stream to a Bluetooth or WIFI data strean
+  - accecpt GBRL like setup and config $ commands.

 ## Smart DAQ for LIVE Experimental Data
 This repository holds the firmware C code compatible with Tensilica's Xtensa LX6/7 microprocessors.